 Steps to Propose a CNR DeCal

-The student facilitator is responsible for completing and submitting all paperwork, obtaining signatures, and keeping a copy for themselves.
+The student is responsible for completing all paperwork, obtaining signatures, and keeping a copy for themselves.

 CNR reviews the proposal.
 If there are any issues, CNR will contact the student facilitator and instructor of record.

 *For Fall DeCals, obtaining signatures before summer break is highly recommended as faculty may not be available in summer.